-- Park Hotel Kenmare (County Kerry; tel.
-800/323-5463 in the U.S., or 064/664-1200 in Ireland; www.parkkenmare.com): In a palm-tree-lined garden beside Kenmare Bay, this imposing 19th-century hotel is grand and luxurious.
+- Park Hotel Kenmare (County Kerry; 064/664-1200; www.parkkenmare.com): In a palm-tree-lined garden beside Kenmare Bay, this imposing 19th-century hotel is grand and luxurious.
 In the high-ceilinged sitting rooms, fires crackle in the open fireplaces, oil paintings decorate the walls, and there's a full set of armor at the top of the grand staircase surrounded by tapestries and rare antiques.
 Guest rooms have Georgian and Victorian furnishings and peaceful waterfront or mountain views.
 An Irish newspaper recently described this place as “as close as you’ll get to Downton Abbey without going on set.”
 The Park Hotel also has one of the very best spas in Ireland.

-- Gregans Castle Hotel (County Clare; tel.
-800/323-5463 in the U.S., or 065/707-7005 in Ireland; www.gregans.ie): Not a castle at all, but an ivy-covered, stone manor house, this small, family-run hotel is filled with light, and has lovely views of the Burren and Galway Bay.
+- Gregans Castle Hotel (County Clare; 065/707-7005; www.gregans.ie): Not a castle at all, but an ivy-covered, stone manor house, this small, family-run hotel is filled with light, and has lovely views of the Burren and Galway Bay.
 The drawing room and expansive hallways are filled with heirlooms, and the walls are decorated with Raymond Piper's mural paintings of the Burren.
 Guest rooms are spacious and elegantly decorated in muted colors with antique pieces, and all have expansive views of the gorgeous countryside.
 It was here that while staying amid the lunar landscape of the Burren, J. R. R. Tolkien took inspiration for The Lord of the Rings.
 Dinners here are outstanding, and worth every penny.